varkenvarken/CreatingAdd-onsForBlender-2.93/README.md

 # CreatingAdd-onsForBlender
-Example code for my book Creating add-ons for Blender, a practical primer
+Example code for my book Creating add-ons for Blender, a practical primer, 2.93 edition